3L0C/wk/README.md

 In `wks` files, whitespace is generally not significant around individual parts of the syntax, with one notable
 exception: special keys.
-When using special keys, it is recommended to include whitespace between the end of the special key and the start of the next item in the `wks` file.
+When using special keys, it is required to include whitespace between the end of the special key and the start of the next item in the `wks` file.